Kearny Connection

-The Kearny Connection is a railroad junction in Kearny, New Jersey that allows passenger trains from New Jersey Transit's Morris and Essex Lines to enter Amtrak's Northeast Corridor (NEC) and travel to and from New York Penn Station.
-The junction, which opened in 1996, is notable for demonstrating the popularity of "one-seat" commutes and the potential such projects have for increasing state tax revenues through the subsequent boom in real estate prices.
+The Kearny Connection is a railroad junction in Kearny, New Jersey that allows passenger trains from New Jersey Transit's Morris and Essex Lines to enter/leave Amtrak's Northeast Corridor (NEC) and travel to and from New York Penn Station.
+The junction, which opened in 1996, is nearby the Sawtooth Bridges.

 Location and design

-The Kearny Connection lies immediately north of the Waterfront Connection which serves to connect Hoboken with the NEC.
+The Kearny Connection is located west of Secaucus Junction and lies immediately north of the Waterfront Connection which serves to connect Hoboken Division with the NEC.
 Two tracks, one in each direction, carry trains from the former DL&W main line, which passes under the NEC, onto the NEC.
 The new junction on the NEC is designated "Swift Interlocking" and is seven miles west of New York.

 There is a difference in voltage/frequency between the Northeast Corridor and the Morris and Essex Lines so only electric locomotives and EMUs that can switch between the two electrical systems are able to travel through the junction.

 Predecessors

-The Morris and Essex Railroad, from the time of its arrival in Newark in 1836 until it had its own depot in Hoboken in 1855, briefly used the Market Street Branch in Newark to get to the New Jersey Rail Road (the Pennsylvania Railroad's predecssor) in order to use its Centre Street Bridge across the Passaic, and its Bergen Hill Cut through Bergen Hill to get to the NJRR's Paulus Hook terminal in Jersey City, although this was to the south rather than to the north.
+There is precedent for trains from the Morris and Essex lines to route through a connection to a PRR-associated railroad and use its terminal for better access to New York City.
+The Morris and Essex Railroad, from the time of its arrival in Newark in 1836 until it established its own depot in Hoboken in 1855, built a junction with the New Jersey Rail Road (the Pennsylvania Railroad's predecessor) in Newark, to get to the NJRR's Paulus Hook terminal in Jersey City and its ferries to Manhattan, although this was to the south of Hoboken rather than to the north.
+To be precise, the junction was with the NJRR's Market Street branch, which joined with the NJRR main line in Newark to cross the Passaic on the Center Street Bridge, then through the Bergen Hill Cut to its Paulus Hook terminal in Jersey City.
+Nearly all of this has since been removed; the exceptions are tracks for PATH and the P&H through the Bergen Hill Cut, and a small portion of the NJRR mainline east of the former Center Street Bridge (now called the Center Street Branch), but that is now only connected to the M&E albeit further east in Kearny.